- Challenges in International Development

 - Ocean Policy

-Contacts: Hannah Blondin / email@example.com // Tali Brennan / firstname.lastname@example.org
+Contacts: Waverly Reibel / email@example.com // Emily Melvin / firstname.lastname@example.org

-The Ocean Policy Working Group is an interdisciplinary graduate and professional student working group at Duke University.
-The OPWG aims to facilitate cross-disciplinary discussions and collaborations that explore the political, economic, scientific and cultural dimensions of human interactions with the ocean.
-Our activities examine current issues involving the global oceans and the impact of these issues on marine policy and ocean governance.
+The Ocean Policy Working Group is an interdisciplinary graduate and professional student working group at Duke University’s Nicholas School of the Environment.
+OPWG works to facilitate cross-disciplinary discussions and collaborations that explore the current issues pertaining to political, economic, scientific, and cultural dimensions of human interactions with the ocean.
 We strive to relate to an audience beyond those that directly study the coast.
-Some of the areas of discussion which the OPWG explores include ocean governance, coastal communities, human health & marine food supply, cultural connections to the coast, marine resources management, and environmental change.
+Some of the topics OPWG explores include ocean governance, coastal communities, human health & marine food supply, cultural connections to the coast, marine resources management, and environmental change.